Best Queen Size Memory Foam Mattress (2022)

 Latex is often compared to memory foam because both are responsive, pressure-relieving materials.
 But while latex and memory foam offer similar benefits, the two materials do have different feels.
 Latex often feels naturally firmer, cooler, and bouncier than a memory foam mattress, and while some sleepers enjoy that, others may not.

 A natural latex mattress is also one of the more expensive beds.
 A queen size latex mattress costs $21,00 on average.
 Many customers find the price fair since a latex mattress often lasts more than a decade, sometimes up to 15 years.
-For those shopping on a budget, they want to consider a lower-priced mattress that offers plenty of value.
+For those shopping on a budget, they want to consider lower-priced latex mattresses that offer plenty of value.

 Hybrid mattresses combine the supportive coils of an innerspring with the plush pressure relief of a foam mattress.
 The coils allow for more airflow than a traditional memory foam mattress, keeping you cool while you sleep.
 And the thick foam comfort layers provide more pressure and pain relief than a typical innerspring bed.